 How much can you earn?

-The average journey-level wage for sheet metal workers working for program training agents is $30.21 per hour.
-There is an opportunity for two pay raises per year during the program.
+The average journey-level wage for sheet metal workers working for program training agents is $35.11 per hour.

 • Training & Degrees